Wits-SG/CGV-Project/docs/Projects.md

 Identifier: `scenes`
 Type: `Map<string, typeof Scene>`

-A list of all scenes that are used within the game.
+A list of all the [scenes](Scenes.md) that are used within the game.
 Each scene is uniquely identified by a scene key string.
 This key is then used to change the currently loaded scene by providing the new scene's key to the `changeScene()` method.